Who am I?

 Why am I blogging?

 During my first year teaching, my primary resource was the textbook.
-I discovered Dan Meyer over the summer, clicked on every link I could find, and improved everything I did during year two.
+I discovered the MTBoS over the summer, clicked on every link I could find, and improved everything I did during year two.
 Math-ed bloggers inspire me and reading their blogs has made me a better teacher.
-I can only imagine how much more I can learn by joining them.
+I hope I can learn by following their lead.

 Why Mister, is this right?